FACE LIFT & NECK LIFT

 PROCEDURE

-A facelift is an umbrella term for a number of techniques which addresses the consequences of ageing in the lower aspect of the face.
+A facelift is an umbrella term for several techniques which addresses the consequences of ageing in the lower aspect of the face.
 These address different anatomical layers of the face such as the skin, the underlying layer (called the SMAS), and the plane between the facial bones and the thin layer overlying it (called the periosteum).

 The basic principle involves making an incision in front of the ears (this is of variable length depending on the chosen technique and may extend around the earlobe and into the hairline behind the ears).
-The skin overlying the cheek and jaw line is lifted, the underlying muscle layer is tightened and the extra skin is trimmed back.
-A midface lift addresses the deep grooves between the cheeks and lower eyelids.
+The underlying SMAS muscle layer is lifted, and with it- the overlying skin, the redundant volume of which is trimmed.

 As a general rule, the more invasive the technique the more long-lasting the result, but the downside of this is a longer recovery period.

 Your options, with the pros and cons of each, will be explained to you during the consultation to help you make the right choice.
-Adjudicative procedures such as an upper lip lift, fat transfer, or earlobe reduction may be suggested to you to augment your overall result, if this is required.
+Adjudicative procedures such as an upper lip lift, fat transfer, or earlobe reduction may also be undertaken to augment your overall result, if this is required.

 RECOVERY

-The operation time is usually 3-4 hours and is usually performed under general anaesthesia (this may also be performed under local anaesthesia with sedation with simpler techniques).
+The operation time may vary between 3-6 hours and is usually performed under general anaesthesia.
+Local anaesthesia with or without sedation (or ‘twilight’ anaesthesia) may be offered with simpler techniques.

 Recovery times vary depending on the type of procedure you are undergoing, and general health.
-It is advisable to allow 2 to 4 weeks to recover fully.
+It is advisable to allow 2 to 4 weeks to recover fully, and preferably 6 weeks before attending a social event.

-You may have some bruising and swelling in the first week or two, and you will be asked to sleep with an extra pillow under your shoulders in the first few days to reduce this.
+You may have some bruising and swelling in the first week or two, and you will be asked to sleep with an extra pillow under your shoulders in the first few days to reduce this, as well as use a cooling facial mask.

-At around the two-week mark, the swelling and bruising will usually have resolved or reduced to the point where you can resume social activities.
+At around the two- three week mark, the swelling and bruising will usually have resolved or reduced to the point where you can resume social activities.

 It is best to avoid saunas for 2-3 weeks and vigorous sport for 6 weeks.